 Running your own business is an increasingly popular and viable career option as it’s versatile and exciting, with huge potential for growth - and you’re never too young to start!
 Kids taking their passion and turning it into a business is a great way to encourage resourcefulness, creativity and organization, practice important life skills such as communication, and boost self-esteem and confidence.
-Having their own business is also an opportunity for your child to begin learning about work ethic, money and financial responsibility (teaching kids about money article) in a safe and supportive environment.
+Having their own business is also an opportunity for your child to begin learning about work ethic, money and financial responsibility in a safe and supportive environment.

 Children are usually much more independent and mature than we give them credit for, and having the responsibility of their own business will show you just how competent they really are and give them a chance to challenge and reward themselves.
 Consider your child’s interests, age and ability level before going ahead and make sure they are well supported and safe throughout the process.